vistorian/vistorian.github.io/courses.md

         * as well as link and node types.
     * We will also explain matrix ordering algorithms that help you reveal clusters and highly-connected nodes.

-**5. Week - Visualizing and Analyzing your Data using Timeline, Map, and Multiple-Views** _9th Feb 2022_, covers the following topics:
+5. Week - **Visualizing and Analyzing your Data using Timeline, Map, and Multiple-Views** _9th Feb 2022_, covers the following topics:
     * Timeline visualization:
         * How to read time arcs/dynamiceog?
         * Visual encodings